glacier-modding/glaciermodding.org/docs/modding/hitman/customcampaigns/using_navkit.md

 Let's generate a new NAVP file and a new AIRG file and set our custom mission to use them to fix this issue.

 ## Extracting a Scene
-The first step to generating a new NAVP file and a new AIRG file is the extract a scene.
+The first step to generating a new NAVP file and a new AIRG file is to extract a scene.

 For this we will need to set a couple of settings.
+Click `Settings > NavKit Settings`.

-1. Set your `Hitman 3` directory by pressing the `Set Hitman Directory` button on the top right.
+1. Set your `Hitman 3` directory by pressing the `Browse` button next to `Hitman Directory`.
-2. Set the `Output` directory to a directory of your choice by pressing the `Set Output Directory` button.
+2. Set the `Output` directory to a directory of your choice by pressing the `Browse` button next to `Output Directory`.
 It should be on a drive that has a decent amount of space.
-I recommend a drive with at least 1 GB of free space, since there will need to be a lot of ALOC (collision) files extracted, and while they are small, the OBJ files can get pretty large.
+I recommend a drive with at least 1 GB of free space, since there will need to be a lot of ALOC (collision) files extracted and an OBJ file will need to be generated.
+While the ALOC files are small, the OBJ files can get pretty large.
-3. Set the `blender.exe` path by pressing the `Set Blender Executable` button.
+3. Set the `blender.exe` path by pressing the `Browse` button next to `Blender Executable`.

 Now that the settings are configured.
 Make sure Hitman is running and your custom mission is loaded.

-Press the `Extract from game` button on the `Extract menu` on the right sidebar.
+Click `Extract > Extract Scene from game`.

 This may take a few minutes, as it walks the entity tree to gather all the entities with collision and extracts all the ALOC files the scenario uses from the RPKG files.
 Once you have the ALOC files extracted, the next time you export, it will be faster.